jobisoft/Provider-4-TbSync/docs/implementing.rst

 Implementing the Provider Classes
 ==================================

 The content of file ``provider.js`` will be loaded into the provider namespace and is the central starting point to implement the TbSync provider classes.
-The provider namespace is using the short provider identifier selected during the initial setup of the provider add-on:
+The provider namespace is build using the short provider identifier selected during the initial setup of the provider add-on:

 ::